 If you fancy a coffee or some food there’s a great coffee shop called The Visit Coffee.
 It’s about halfway between Berliner Dom and the Brandenburg Gate, down a little alley next to the Nivea Shop!

 It’s marked on the map above so you can see where it is 🙂

 From the Berliner Dom, it’s about a 20-minute walk (1.5 km/ 1 mile) to Brandenburg Gate.
 It’s one road straight up so you can’t get lost.
-But if you want to rest your feet the 100 bus goes up the road.
+But if you want to rest your feet you can catch the number 100 bus that goes up the main road.

 Walking down the road you’ll go past the Berlin Opera House on your left.